An octopus has 8 legs. Or arms, depending on your point of view. The name octopus comes from Ancient Greek and is made up of 2 parts:

 If you use octopi you might make some pedants very angry (see above) and octopodes will make you sound like you’re showing off.

 Singular and Plural Nouns – all about singular and making correct plurals.

 Spelling Singular & Plural Nouns – and about how to spell them.

-BBC Nature Octopuses – some amazing pictures and facts about octopuses from the BBC.
+Octopus: The thief of the deep – amazing pictures and facts about octopuses from the BBC.